 The applicant shall provide any other information that the Executive Officer reasonably deems necessary.

-EVALUATION OF THE APPLICATION
+Evaluation of the Application

 The application for certification of ECO Nozzles or low permeation hoses shall be subjected to an evaluation by the Executive Officer.
 The evaluation of the application shall include, but is not limited to, subsections 6.1 through 6.6.

 Performance Standards and Specifications